TCG_06_08_20_086.jpg

 AND HIS FAMILY

 Sean met his wife Samantha at a farmers market in 2019 and right away discovered they shared many of the same passions, including the improvement of the food industry and living a natural, healthy, and grounded life.
-Samantha, essentially a life-long vegetarian (then vegan, now pescetarian!), was smitten with this vegetable-growing, old soul of a farmer, and his produce.
+Samantha, essentially a lifelong vegetarian (then vegan, now pescetarian!), was smitten with this passionate vegetable-growing farmer, and his bounty.
 She introduced flowers to the farm shortly after the two began dating.
-The flowers bring Samantha, Sean, their family, and customers so much joy and have significantly increased the pollinator and beneficial insect population on the farm!
+The flowers bring Samantha, Sean, their family, and customers so much joy and have significantly increased the pollinator and beneficial insect population on the farm.

 Growing up, Samantha’s parents were creative landscape designers, so her appreciation for flowers runs deep.
-She lived on a farm for a while as a child, riding horses, bottle-feeding baby goats, collecting chicken eggs, and tending to a small vegetable and flower garden of her own, so she’s right at home on the farm with Sean.
-Samantha has been running her photography and photo booth businesses for the last 15+ years, so naturally, she takes most of the photos around here and is responsible for our logo, all our marketing materials, and merch.
-Samantha loves photography, growing and arranging flowers, spending time with her dogs, and working alongside Sean on the farm.
+She lived on a farm for a while as a child, riding horses, bottle-feeding baby goats, collecting chicken and duck eggs, and tending to a small vegetable and flower garden of her own, so she’s right at home on the farm with Sean.
+Samantha has been running her photography and photo booth businesses for the last 15+ years, so naturally, she takes most of the photos around here and is responsible for our logo, all the marketing materials, merch, etc. Samantha loves photography, growing and arranging flowers, spending time with their dogs, and working alongside Sean on the farm.

 Nancy, Sean’s mom, is your warm welcome to the farm as she helps with CSA pickups, and always makes sure the crew and all our furry friends are well-fed and hydrated.
 She always has dog treats in her pockets, replenishes the multiple bird feeders daily, without fail, and insists on packing Samantha and Sean’s lunches for market days because they already have way too much to do.
-In addition to cooking and taking care of everyone, Nancy also enjoys harvesting, drying, and jarring herbs on the farm.
+In addition to cooking and taking care of everyone, Nancy also enjoys drying and jarring herbs on the farm and planted a couple of garden boxes of her own on the patio this year!
 Nancy and Mike are the most supportive parents anyone could ask for.
-We really could not do this without them!
+We really could not farm without them!

-Patty is Sean’s aunt.
-She’s an elementary school teacher in CT, and at least one day a week, you can find her singing in the fields, weeding, as happy as can be.
+Sean’s aunt Patty is an elementary school teacher in CT, and at least one day a week, you can find her singing in the fields, weeding, as happy as can be.
 She’s a seriously hard-working, strong volunteer with incredible endurance, who loves getting her hands dirty.
-The soil feeds the microbiome, and the sun feeds the soul!
+The soil feeds the microbiome, and the sun feeds the soul, right, Patty?
 She treats us with delicious sourdough muffins, which she gets up at the crack of dawn to bake on farm days.
-We are so lucky she considers farming medicine, and enjoys being around us enough to make the commute, because she is so helpful and is one of our favorite people on earth!
+We are so lucky she considers farming medicine and enjoys being around us enough to make the commute, because she is so helpful and is one of our favorite people on earth!

 FAQs